Backlash (2018): Reception

 Aaron Oster of The Baltimore Sun described Backlash as "lackluster", saying all but two matches (Miz-Rollins and Nakamura-Styles) were bad and "nothing of importance really happened in the show — no title changes, no meaningful story moments ... the show couldn't have been much less important".
 But even for Nakamura-Styles, Oster wrote that repeating the draw finish from the Greatest Royal Rumble nine days prior was letting "the storyline to advance another week without anything happening".

-USA Today described WWE fans as being "stunned" and "fuming" at WWE's decision to let Roman Reigns' match be the Backlash main event over the WWE Championship match.
+Nick Schwartz of USA Today described WWE fans as being "stunned" and "fuming" at WWE's decision to let Roman Reigns' match be the Backlash main event over the WWE Championship match.
 Aaron Oster of The Baltimore Sun also agreed on this point.
-One fan interpreted that the arrangement showed that Reigns is more important than the world title, while another ridiculed how Reigns "has spent months complaining that someone else is the company favourite and there's a conspiracy against him" but yet "is closing a PPV in a non-title match with nothing on the line."
+One fan interpreted that the arrangement showed that Reigns is more important than the world title, while another ridiculed how Reigns "has spent months complaining that someone else is the company favourite and there's a conspiracy against him" but yet "is closing a PPV in a non-title match with nothing on the line".

+Dave Meltzer gave the first, eighth, and last matches of the event 1.5 stars each.
+The Intercontinental Championship match received 4.25 stars (the highest rated match of the event), the Raw Women's Championship match received 1.25 stars, the SmackDown Women's Championship match received 1 star (the lowest rated match of the event), the United States Championship match received 2.25 stars, the Daniel Bryan vs. Big Cass match received 2 stars, and the WWE Championship match received 3.25 stars.